ko-build/ko/README.md

 ### Overriding Go build settings

-By default, `ko` builds the binary with no additional build flags other than `--trimpath` (depending on the Go version).
+By default, `ko` builds the binary with no additional build flags other than `-trimpath`.
 You can replace the default build arguments by providing build flags and ldflags using a [GoReleaser](https://github.com/goreleaser/goreleaser) influenced `builds` configuration section in your `.ko.yaml`.